-Shoulder to shoulder with faith hand in hand, Loyal in heart to its purpose so grand, Day after day we will carry through 'Til closed is the work in our loved Review.
+- Shoulder to shoulder with faith hand in hand, Loyal in heart to its purpose so grand, Day after day we will carry through - Til closed is the work in our loved Review.

 We regret that three pages of illustra-tions representing our work in various mis-sion fields have been crowded out of this number.
 We will print these in later issues number.
-We w

-THE ADVENT

-SABBATH
+We wo of the REVIEW.

-REVIEW AND HERALD
+SABBATH THE ADVENT REVIEW AND HERALD